 It doesn't matter if your family photo is made up of infants, great grandparents, or puppies, try to keep the session fun and lighthearted.
 Especially when children are the focal point of your photo card.
 Engage their imaginations.
 Make the whole experience a sleepover theme and encourage them to pretend they are trying to catch a glimpse of reindeer in the moonlight.
 Let them pick their favorite flannel pajamas and throw on coordinating fleece robes and kids' slippers to unify the crew.
 Go completely matchy-matchy in Christmas matching pajamas for the whole family.
 Accessorize the set with cozy fleece throws, fluffy pillows, a plate of cookies, and a countdown calendar.
-For the perfect quiet time photo, read your kids a classic holiday book.
+For the perfect quiet time fun family photo shoot, read your kids a classic holiday book.
 The most cherished photos are most often captured during unplanned moments.
 Here are a few of our favorite tops for taking family photos.

 There's nothing like natural light to frame your festive group.
 Note that early mornings and dusk provide the best light.
 If you plan ahead, catch the golden hour with your family in a mix of fleece pullovers and jeans.
 If temps take a dip (or you're like most of us who wait until November), don't be afraid to wear your warm coats and jackets and snuggle up.
 A focus on red cheeks and bright smiles is what you're after here.